Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Experiments

-\textbf{Dataset.} In this experiment, we aim to reproduce LEAM-US projections only for California for which we consider monthly (28 days) sequences from the 2nd to the 29th day of each month from March to December.
-Each scenario $\theta$ includes the county-level parameters of LEAM-US and state level incidence and prevalence compartments.
-The total number of dimensions in $\theta$ is $16,264$, see details in Appendix \ref{app:leam_model}.
+We separate data in California monthly to predict the 28 days' sequence from the 2nd to the 29th day of each month from March to December.
+Each $\theta$ includes the county-level parameters of LEAM-US and state level incidence and prevalence compartments.
+The total number of dimension in $\theta$ is $16,912$, see details in Appendix \ref{app:leam_model}.
 Overall, there are $315$ scenarios in the search space, corresponding to $315$ different $\theta$ with total $16,254$ samples.
-We split $78\%$ of the data as the candidate train set, and $11\%$ for validation and test.
-We use $8.6\%$ data for initial training.
-We first perform passive learning with all the data to show that the \ours{} model can accurately learn the LEAM-US dynamics.
-For Bayesian active learning, we use the candidate train set as the search space.
+We split $78\%$ of the data as the candidate set, and $11\%$ for validation and test.
+For active learning, we use the candidate set as the search space.

-\textbf{Model Implementation.} We instantiate \ours{} to mimic an epidemic simulator that has $\theta$ at both county and state level and $x_t$ at the state level.
+We instantiate an STNP model to mimic an epidemic simulator that has $\theta$ at both county and state level and $x_t$ at the state level.
 We use county-level parameter $\theta$ together with a county-to-county mobility graph $A$ in California as input.
 We use the DCGRU layer \citep{li2017diffusion} to encode the mobility graph in a GRU.
 We use a linear layer to map the county-level output to hidden features at the state level.
 For both the state-level encoder and decoder, we use multi-layer GRUs.
 For each epoch, we randomly select $20\%$ samples as context sequence.